Axiomatic-AI/ax-mcp/README.md

 </details>

-> **Note:** This installs all tools under one server and may cause issues with some clients.
-If you experience problems, install [individual servers](#individual-servers) instead.
+> **Note:** This installs all tools except for AxPhotonicsPreview under one server.
+If you experience other issues, try [individual servers](#individual-servers) instead.

 ## Reporting Bugs